P-p-H-d/mlib/README.md

 * [m-atomic.h](#m-atomic): header for ensuring compatibility between C's stdatomic.h and C++'s atomic header (provide also its own implementation if nothing is available),
 * [m-thread.h](#m-thread): header for providing a very thin layer across multiple implementation of mutex/threads (C11/PTHREAD/WIN32).

-Each containers define their iterators (if it is meaningfull).
+Each containers define their iterators (if it is meaningful).

 All containers try to expose the same common interface: if the method name is the same, then it does the same thing